 An international air traffic management authority was the end client of my client.
 They planed to replace their own system with a new, enhanced one.
-For this, they ordered from my client an individual customisation.
-The challenges for the devteam of my client were
+For this, they ordered from my client individual customisation.
+The challenges for the dev team of my client were

-to keep the existing system architecture design;
+- to keep the existing system architecture design;

-My responsibility as external consultant was
+My responsibility as an external consultant was

-to implement, monitor, and verify activities needed for the safety validation process; (Safety Management)
+- to implement, monitor, and verify activities needed for the safety validation process (Safety Management);

-- to assist and coach the devteam in applying the new/changed processes (Coaching).
+- to assist and coach the dev team in applying the new/changed processes (Coaching);

 Safety Management Responsibilities

 To fulfill the safety requirements we implemented joined workshops with developers, designers, and testers.
-In these workshops we analysed the existing implementation as well as the planned changes resp. new implementations to be valid with safety objectives given by the end client.
+In these workshops, we analysed the existing SW implementation as well as the planned changes resp. new implementations to be compliant with safety objectives given by the end client.
 The workshop method to investigate systems safety was a combination of

 The insight and results of these safety workshops led directly to new or changed functional requirements and/or test cases.
 I monitored and tracked their status with a DOORS database.